Comprehensive Plan Task Force Committee

 ||Mayor Bernie Ash

-Historic Lebanon, City of Lebanon and community members, will be using artistic inspirations to create parklets to educate each other, to contribute our ideas, and to express our needs for the City.
-These parklets will be a part of the overall Guiding Principles that the City is creating for the Comprehensive Plan and the betterment of the community.
-In addition to the Parklets, there will be a block party with food trucks, music, and vendors.For more information, please see our Parklet Day page at Parktet Day
+Historic Lebanon, City of Lebanon and community members, used artistic inspirations to create parklets to educate each other, to contribute their ideas, and to express our needs for the City.
+These parklets will be a part of the overall Guiding Principles that the City is creating for the Comprehensive Plan and the betterment of the community..To find out more information, please see our Parklet Day page at Parklet Day

-The results from our City Survey and Public Engagement Survey have been finalized.
+The City Survey and Public Engagement Survey results have been finalized.